Skip to main content

 }

-You can pass these context parameters to the agent via either the Squid chat widget:
+Pass these context values from the client via the chat widget:

 Client code